Two students having a conversation

 Objectives of the Department

-Our faculty has elaborated our department mission in terms of specific objectives that fall into the following three categories:
+Our faculty has developed a department mission with objectives in the following three categories:

 1. To provide a quality curriculum at the bachelor’s, master’s and doctoral levels that facilitates students’ development of:

-1. An understanding of the philosophical, historical, sociological, political, psychological and economic foundations of education.
+1. An understanding of the philosophical, historical, sociological, political, psychological and economic foundations of education as a force in society.

-2. An understanding of the local, national and global contexts of education, including a focus on urban education.
+2. A theoretical understanding of the local, national, and global contexts of education, including a focus on urban education.

 4. An understanding of the methods, theoretical bases, purposes, possibilities, limitations and ethical dimensions of research and evaluation in education and related fields, and practical experience in applying this understanding.